 Companies in India have been terminating underperforming employees and letting more of their people go because of automation and redundancy.
 If this trend continues, 175,000 to 200,000 employees would lose their jobs each year for the next three years, according to a headhunter firm in India.

-More importantly, the quality of tech workers in India have been decreasing.
-A study by employability assessment company, Aspiring Minds, revealed that 95 per cent of engineers in the country are not fit to take up software development jobs.
+More importantly, the quality of tech workers in India has been decreasing.
+A study by employability assessment company, Aspiring Minds, revealed that almost 95 percent of engineers in the country are not a good fit for software development jobs.
 Moreover, Indian workers in customer support positions have shown abysmal performance in language and customer handling skills, areas in which Filipinos excel.

 Knowing all these, which country do you think is in the best position to help you achieve your business goals?
 Would you outsource to the Philippines rather than India?
 To help you decide, here are several comparisons we’ve made between the two countries.

-#1 Hands down, the Philippines wins the battle of English fluency and diction.
+#1 Hands down, the Philippines wins the battle for English fluency and diction.

 It’s true many college-educated Indians have been exposed to British English by virtue of being born among the higher castes.
 Those who watch Hollywood movies and listen to Billboard hits are likely to speak English with a less defined accent.
 It’s not even noticeable for those who traveled to other countries and lived for a few days or weeks in English-speaking countries.

 But, the accent reduction training process for the less fortunate ones back in India can be agonizing.
 A lot of Indians have deeply ingrained accents because of the various dialects they speak.
 It’s difficult for them to get rid of those accents.

 For Filipinos, speaking in English is not that hard.
 Their accents (if they did have one) are not as distinctive as the Indians.
 They may flatten their vowels and sharpen the consonants.
 Thus, there’s little difference between ‘cat’ and ‘cut’ for Filipinos.
 But, this is easily fixed through rigorous language training.